nafimulyoo/capstone-candy/documentation/database_architecture.md

 Last updated: 25-04-2025, 10.45 AM

 ## Overview
-This document describes the Firestore database structure for the CANDY AI Assistant admin system, including collections, data models, and example records.
+This document describes the Firestore database structure for the CANDY system, including collections, data models, and example records.

 ## Database Structure
 The database is structured into several collections, each serving a specific purpose.
 The main collections are: